Milano-S/ImageDetection/README.md

 # ImageDetection
-🐺An Image detection app utilizing TensorFlow.
+🐺An Image detection app utilizing TensorFlow with the ability to differentiate between a thousand animals or objects.